Jeffrey Wright: 1990–2003: Theatre roles and Angels in America

 Wright began appearing off-Broadway in New York City and Washington, D.C.
 In 1990, he appeared in his first major film as an attorney in Alan J. Pakula's legal drama Presumed Innocent.
 In 1991, he joined John Houseman's national touring repertory company The Acting Company in productions of A Midsummer Night's Dream and Athol Fugard's Blood Knot.
 In 1993 and 1994, he appeared as Norman "Belize" Arriaga in Tony Kushner's award-winning play Angels in America.
 His portrayal of a gay nurse forced to take care of Roy Cohn as he dies of AIDS won him the Tony Award for Best Featured Actor in a Play.
 He also had small roles in the films Jumpin' at the Boneyard (1992), Faithful (1996), and Critical Care (1997).

 He guest-starred in George Lucas's The Young Indiana Jones Chronicles as a fictionalized Sidney Bechet and Homicide: Life on the Street in the early to late 1990s.
 In 1996, Wright starred in his first leading film role, portraying painter Jean-Michel Basquiat in the film Basquiat, to critical acclaim.
 Critic Roger Ebert praised Wright as "[giving] a performance of almost mystical opacity".
-For his performance, he earned a Independent Spirit Award for Best Debut Performance nomination.
+For his performance, he earned an Independent Spirit Award for Best Debut Performance nomination.
 Throughout the 1990s and early 2000s, he appeared in roles in such films as Woody Allen's satirical comedy Celebrity (1998), and Ang Lee's western Ride with the Devil (1999).

 In 2000, he starred in three films, Shaft, Hamlet, and Crime and Punishment in Suburbia.
 He also starred in Clark Johnson's HBO television film Boycott (2001) as Martin Luther King Jr., for which he received an AFI Award.
 He starred opposite Carmen Ejogo and Terrence Howard.
 The following year, he portrayed Howard Bingham in Michael Mann's biographical sports drama Ali (2001).
 The film also starred Will Smith, Jamie Foxx, and Jon Voight.
 The following year, he returned to Broadway playing Lincoln in the Suzan-Lori Parks play Topdog/Underdog (2002).
 He starred opposite Mos Def who played Booth.
 Wright for his performance earned a Tony Award for Best Actor in a Play nomination.
 In 2003, he reprised his role as Norman "Belize" Arriaga in HBO's award-winning adaptation of Angels in America, garnering him an Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie and a Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.